The Tragic Truth About The Kansas City Chiefs Football Team

 A former defender died in prison

 Siavii struggled with life after football, eventually turning to drugs.
-He was twice arrested for possessing illegal drugs and firearms, but it was his third brush with the law in 2019 that did him in.
-According to a Missouri-based District Attorney release, Siavii was spotted driving a stolen Jeep Wrangler and was arrested after officers had to taser and wrestle the 330-lb. man to the ground.
+He was twice arrested for possessing illegal drugs and firearms, but it was his third brush with the law in 2019 that ended in tragedy.
+According to a news release from the Missouri District Attorney's office, Siavii was spotted driving a stolen Jeep Wrangler and was arrested after officers had to taser and wrestle the 330-pound man to the ground.
 "Officers searched Siavii's backpack and found additional ammunition, 5.2 grams of methamphetamine, 12.2 grams of marijuana, and drug paraphernalia," added the release.
 Charged with three counts of a drug user illegally owning firearms, Siavii died in Leavenworth Prison in Kansas while awaiting trial in 2022.
 He was 43.
 The cause of his death was never released.

 If you or anyone you know needs help with addiction issues, help is available.
 Visit the Substance Abuse and Mental Health Services Administration website or contact SAMHSA's National Helpline at 1-800-662-HELP (4357).